emilygv/emilyvernon.com/_posts/2026-04-09-reframing-the-say-do-gap.md

 # image: "/assets/newsletter/2026-04-09/map.png"
 description: When behaviour does not match intent, teams question everything.
 In practice, belief is rarely the issue.
 The issue is which force was strongest in that moment.
 further_reading:
-    - How Everyday Ridiculousness Drives Innovation
+    - Demystifying Personalisation in Customer Experience
-    - Better Creative Briefs Through Empathy
+    - What is your Empathy Report Card?
-    - The Relevance Readiness Cycle
+    - Customer Persona Fundamentals
 ---

 ![](/assets/newsletter/2026-04-09/map.png)